axrav/ScreenshotManager/README.md

 # ScreenshotManager
-A simple screenshot manager for my personal us as i am lazy to copy paste screenshots everytime
+A simple screenshot manager for my personal use as I am lazy to copy paste screenshots everytime

 ## Copy example.env to .env and add your values.